tvpollet/beautiful-jekyll/_pages/thesis_projects.md

 If you are using RStudio, it is [easy to cite](https://www.r-bloggers.com/writing-manuscripts-in-rstudio-easy-citations/){:target="_blank"} or have a look at [papaja](https://github.com/crsh/papaja){:target="_blank"}.

+# Secondary Data.

+Perhaps inspired by COVID-19 - I decided to list some resources for (student) projects relying on secondary data analysis.
+You can find these resources [here]((https://tvpollet.github.io/secondary_data_sources){:target="_blank"}.).

+There is a wealth of available data, so you might do something more interesting by looking at these data - instead of setting up your own study.

 # Key resources used for this page.

 This is an incomplete list.
 More to be linked in the future.
 All the sources are also linked in text.